Project Leader: Professor Simon Jones, Professor Geospatial Sciences, RMIT University

-Participants: RMIT University, South Australian Government Department of Environment Water and Natural resources, DELWP (Department of Environment Land Water and Planning VIC), Geoscience Australia, NSW Rural Fire Service, Charles Darwin University
+Participants: RMIT University, Department for Environment and Water (SA) and Department of Environment Land Water and Planning (VIC), Charles Darwin University, Geoscience Australia, NSW Rural Fire Service

 Australia urgently requires verified, high quality, real time information on wildfire location and intensity.